gedeon1976/ARtoolsHistoric/README.txt

 on linux systems by now, but can be extended to windows systems.

-the instructions to generates an executable from this dir are
+the instructions to generate an executable from this dir are

 1. Do a checkout from the right folder in the repository in your console